Do you know 60% of sales are driven by FOMO marketing? But why is it so effective?

-It works because as a species, we’re risk-averse creatures.
+It works because we’re risk-averse creatures.
 In case of purchases, risk-avoidance means that we fear putting our money into a product that might not match up to our standards.

 At the same time, this risk-avoidance also opens up the possibility of regret in the future.
-It means that we may end up regretting that we didn’t take an opportunity.
-For instance, let’s say that you want to purchase a home and have an idea of what it should look like.
+For instance, let’s say that you want to purchase a watch and have an idea of what it should look like.

 Now that you know what FOMO marketing is, here are a few techniques to improve your sales through it.

 8 Genius FOMO Marketing Techniques to Boost Sales